 - 1. It's a safety net.
 Having a credit card helps many of us handle emergencies. - 2.
 It's flexible.
 Credit cards may be used almost everywhere in the world, and sometimes seem more welcome than a personal check, or even cash. - 3.
 It offers protections against theft.
 If a card is lost or stolen, federal law limits your liability. - 4.
 It's leverage.
 Chargeback protections are helpful if you are not successful in resolving a complaint about faulty merchandise or poor service.
-You can tell your credit card issuer that you refuse to pay for a service or product that disappointed you. - 5.
+You may be able to tell your credit card issuer that you refuse to pay for a service or product that disappointed you. - 5.
 It's the way of the world.
 Credit cards guarantee reservations for hotels and rental cars and let you purchase items by phone or over the Internet. - 6.
 It's convenient.
 It's easier to carry one or two credit cards than a lot of cash.
-This is especially true when traveling. - 7.
-It can help with money management.
-You can use your monthly credit card statements to help you budget and track expenses.
-Also, if you see an item on sale but lack the cash, you can take advantage of a sale price by using credit (this benefit quickly fades if you pay interest or other fees on your credit card debt). - 8.
-It can help you get more credit.
-Before granting you more credit, credit issuers like to see that you have managed money well in the past.
-If you have, and your credit report reflects that you have, it will be easier to qualify for a loan or a new credit card.
+This is especially true when traveling.